clojuredocs/guides/articles/language/collections_and_sequences.md

 ---
-title: "Collections and sequences in Clojure"
+title: "Collections and Sequences in Clojure"
 layout: article
 ---